Entrepreneur in Residence (Technology) and Professor of Engineering Practice and Industrial and Systems Engineering Practice

 From 2016-2019 Andrea served as the inaugural Vice Dean of Technology Innovation and Entrepreneurship (TIE) at USC Viterbi.
 As TIE Vice Dean she operationalized the Viterbi Venture Fund, making the school's first investments into startups when she invested in Relativity Space.
 She also reimagined the Viterbi Startup Garage and developed it into a leading incubator in Los Angeles.
 She created of Innovation Node - Los Angeles (IN-LA), a regional center of excellence for the NSF I-Corps program; after five years, IN-LA's region of impact ranged from Fairbanks, Alaska to San Diego on the west; and from Boulder to Tuscon in the east.
 Besides NSF, she has been supported by NASA, DHS, and DOD in her translation efforts and her research in engineering policy, public-private partnerships, and associated applications of natural language processing, with recent publications in Strategic Entrepreneurship Journal, IEEE Transactions in Engineering Management, and the Journal of Technology Transfer.
 She has held prior faculty appointments at USC Marshall, USC Iovine/Young Academy (where she was on the founding faculty), and Caltech, where she served as Visiting Professor of Engineering.
 Previously she spent ten years serving as a consulting systems engineer at NASA JPL, leading roadmap efforts for the Solar System Exploration Directorate in topics ranging from life detection; electronics for extreme environments; and guidance, navigation, and control systems.

 Andrea has consulted extensively to JPL, venture capital firms, and many startups and small businesses.
 She served well-known organizations such as Avery Dennison, BP, Caltech, HRL (formerly Hughes Research Laboratory), the National Academies, Occidental Petroleum, and UCLA.
 A veteran of the Los Angeles startup scene, she was the first woman to represent the Pasadena Angels on a portfolio company board, serving as a Director of Caltech laser spinoff Ondax from 2010 until its acquisition by Coherent (NASD: COHR) in 2018.
-Initially she was a postdoctoral fellow in astrobiology and biogeochemistry at JPL/ Caltech.
+Initially she was a postdoctoral researcher in astrobiology and biogeochemistry at JPL/ Caltech.
 She holds a PhD in experimental nuclear physics from Caltech and a BS in physics from the University of Maryland at College Park.

 Research Summary